Found us from search engine?

 Google has dedicated an entire section of mobile optimization in the guide, which I will sum up in a few bullet points below:

 Great content isn’t enough, so be sure that your entire website is optimized for mobile users.
 If you haven’t already, this should be crucial enough to tell you that it needs to be a priority.

+We already know that user intent is critical to SEO.
 In the guide, Google further subdivides the queries into the following user queries:

 Another aspect of this query you ought to know is Know Simple Query.
 It is slightly different than the Know Queries.

-As a rule of thumb, it would fit in 1-2 sentences or a short list of items.
+As a rule of thumb, it would fit in 1-2 sentences or a shortlist of items.
 These comprise of questions with a clear answer.